charlesfrye/simclr/simclr_wandb_test.md

 Use the example sweep configuration in [finetune_cifar10_wandb.yaml](finetune_cifar10_wandb.yaml) to create a sweep.
-You'll also need a WANDB_DIR that contains this file.
+You'll also need a WANDB_DIR that contains this file and the pretrained model.
-It will be loaded into the /data directory of the container.
+It will be loaded into the `/data` directory of the container.
+I kept this separate from DATA_DIR.

 ```shell script
 make create_sweep WANDB_BASE_URL=...
 WANDB_DIR=...
 WANDB_USERNAME=...
 WANDB_API_KEY=...
 WANDB_PROJECT=simclr SWEEP_CONFIG=...